 - Make note of any items that require correction.

-Your inspector will tell you in the video call if the inspection has passed or failed.
+Your inspector will tell you in the video call whether the inspection has passed or failed.

-After the inspection is over, use the Inspection Detection online tool to view both pass/fail status and any comments from the inspector.
+After the inspection is complete, use Permit Arlington to view both the status of your inspection and any comments from the inspector.

 If the inspection fails: